-N. Rapid Emergency Deployment
+M. Rapid Emergency Deployment

-General Learning Goal: The student will demonstrate through a practical exercise, an understanding of the philosophy of Rapid Emergency Deployment and the tactics required when responding to crises involving imminent threat to life.
+General Learning Goal: The student will demonstrate, a through practical exercises, an understanding of Rapid Emergency Deployment.

-1. Identify the type of incidents that prompted the development of the Rapid Emergency Deployment procedures.

-- 2. Explain the concept of Rapid Emergency Deployment and the criteria required for Rapid Emergency Deployment to be implemented. - 3.
-Demonstrate the individual tactics and team tactics involved in Rapid Emergency Deployment to successfully resolve a crisis situation. - 4.
-Describe what actions or traits an active shooter may display. - 5.
-Identify the type of incidents that could require the application of Rapid Emergency Deployment tactics and those, which would not. - 6.
-Explain the four phases of the Rapid Emergency Deployment procedure. - 7.
-Demonstrate an understanding of setting up a Casualty Collection Point as well as Police and Medical functions in a CCP.
+- 1. Identify the type of incidents that prompted the development of the Rapid Emergency Deployment procedures. - 2.
+Explain the concept of Rapid Emergency Deployment and the criteria required for Rapid Emergency Deployment to be implemented and the traits an active harmer may display - 3.
+Demonstrate individual and team tactics used in Rapid Emergency Deployment to successfully resolve an active harming incident. - 4.
+Contrast the type of incidents that could require the application of Rapid Emergency Deployment tactics and those which would not. - 5.
+Successfully complete team and single officer response scenariobased training exercises